-HTTP status of the request (e.g. 200 for success, see Section 5.3 for a list of predefined status code constants; value 999 indicates that an I/O error occurred during the operation) or the request number ( $\geq$ 1000) if asynchronous mode is active
+HTTP status of the request (e.g. 200 for success, see Section 6.3 for a list of predefined status code constants; value 999 indicates that an I/O error occurred during the operation) or the request number (\geq 1000) if asynchronous mode is active

-- The function returns after the request has been processed when synchronous mode is active (see http\async).
-Otherwise, using asynchronous mode, the function returns immediately after having sent the request and the model is notified about the completion of the operation by an event of class EVENT\HTTPEND.
+- The function returns after the request has been processed when synchronous mode is active (see http_async).
+Otherwise, using asynchronous mode, the function returns immediately after having sent the request and the model is notified about the completion of the operation by an event of class EVENT_HTTPEND.
 In this mode the result file result must be a physical file (although drivers "tmp:" and "null:" can still be used). - 2.
 The parameter xhdr is typically used when the data type has to be specified.
 For instance, when the data sent is URL-encoded it may be necessary to use "Content-Type: application/x-www-form-urlencoded" as the value for xhdr in order to indicate to the server how to decode and process this data. - 3.
-When cookie management is enabled (see http\cookies) an additional header "Cookie:" is inserted into the request if the cookie store contains compatible cookies.
-This behaviour is disabled if this optional header is already specified via the parameter xhdr.
+When cookie management is enabled (see http_cookies) an additional header "Cookie:" is inserted into the request if the cookie store contains compatible cookies.
+This behaviour is disabled if this optional header is already specified via the parameter xhdr. - 4.
+An IO error will be raised in case of failure during a file operation.

-httpget, httphead, httppost, httpdel, urlencode, httpcancel.
+httpget, httphead, httppost, httppatch, httpdel, urlencode, httpcancel.